Museum Collections of the United States

 The Burke Museum of Natural History & Culture

-With a collection of 190 Tibetan objects including 90 paintings and numerous bronze sculptures.
+With a collection of 190 Tibetan objects including 90 paintings and numerous sculpture.
 Seattle, Washington.

 Seattle Art Museum

-Containing a small collection of paintings, sculptures and miscellaneous religious objects.
+Containing a small collection of paintings, sculpture and miscellaneous religious objects.
 Seattle, Washington.